Hillol18/behavioral/README.md

 ### 10. Tell me a time when you came up with novel solution?
 (S) It happened at my current project when my team was using mysql for some services.
 After using some days disk was full.
 (T) We needed to free up the memory from our server.
 But all the data were so important.
 Besides, according to our design the server should be run for 5 years in memory.
 (A) I took the responsibility to fix it from those servers.
 Some of us also tried but no one didn't find any solution.
 Some of us also suggested to change the servers.
 But I requested my manager to give me time before moving into another.
 Previously one of us faced the same issue and he solved it moving into another.
 But after analyzing I found that mysql was taking more spaces than necessary.
 And it was taking log of each query to make future query faster.
 But this log/cache were so huge that our server ran out of memory.
 (R) Then I removed them and fixed the problem.
 Also I impelemnted a scheduler that automatically delete those logs/cache when total memory consumption is > 70%.

+story: sql query optimization
+story: short key generation service

 ### 11. Tell me a time when you received negative feedback from manager and how you responded?
 (S) It happend at my previous company.
 All employees need to start office before @10 am sharp.
 Due to some problem in my family I went to bed late night.
 So I was late for couple of days consecutively.
 (A) Once during scrum meeting my manager told me that I was not serious about the time of entrance.
 I also realized that I was late for several days.
 I told her that I was sorry and would try to overcome that soon.
 So after the meeting I went to my manager and share my problem with her.
 (R) She told me that now she can realize the problem and promised me help in any circumstance.
 When I overcame my problem then again I could reach office timely and thanked her help.

+story: (A) When I first joined in the client meeting.
+My manager response me that my communication skill is not at good at all.(T) I am working on imporving my english skill.
+I have followed some youtube tutorial.
+I did some mock interview in param.
+Before the meeting, I am documenting the summary of the meeting.
+It helps me a lot.
+(R) After 5 meeting, manger notified me to i able improve my speaking.

+story: Filtering framework, syntax error time estimation

+Story: Dental chart, manager told me he want's more.

 ### 12. Tell me a time when you went above and beyond your job responsibilities?
 (S) Let me tell you a time when I went above and beyond my job responsibilities.
 When I was working on my current project, sometimes my manager needs to delete container, model or firmware.
 There are a lot of dependencies and sometimes were not synchronized properly.
 (T) So I thought to make a feature for my manager to do this task easily.
 (A) I developed a feature for testing for my manager as well as others (Like PDM, testers) that calling an API with secretToken will delete all dependencies for model, container and firmware.
 And it will add some significant demo data to database so that presentation/testing becomes easy for anyone.
 (R) This feature were really amazing when anyone faced problem with synchronization.
 Also then my manager decided to keep this feature as hidden feature of my project!